corda/corda/docs/source/tutorial-contract.rst

 .. note:: This contract has no explicit concept of rollover.

 The *wallet* is a concept that may be familiar from Bitcoin and Ethereum.
-It is simply a set of cash states that are owned by the caller.
+It is simply a set of states (such as cash) that are owned by the caller.
 Here, we use the wallet to update the partial transaction we are handed with a movement of cash from the issuer of the commercial paper to the current owner.
 If we don't have enough quantity of cash in our wallet, an exception is thrown.
-And then we add the paper itself as an input, but, not an output (as we wish to remove it from the ledger).
+Then we add the paper itself as an input, but, not an output (as we wish to remove it from the ledger).
 Finally, we add a Redeem command that should be signed by the owner of the commercial paper.

-.. warning:: The amount we pass to the ``generateSpend`` method has to be treated first with ``withoutIssuer``.
+.. warning:: The amount we pass to the ``generateSpend`` function has to be treated first with ``withoutIssuer``.
    This reflects the fact that the way we handle issuer constraints is still evolving; the commercial paper contract requires payment in the form of a currency issued by a specific party (e.g. the central bank, or the issuers own bank perhaps).
 But the wallet wants to assemble spend transactions using cash states from